nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-1.md

 <span id="architecture_summary" />
 ### Putting it all together

-We now have a complete picture of
+We now have a complete picture of the scraper, its various components, and how they fit together.

 {{< figure
   src="/img/proboards_scraper/overall_diagram.png"